-Add and mix 12 cm3 of pure acetic acid to 12 cm3 of acetic anhydride (provided in an Erlenmeyer (conical) flask) and add 3.00 g glucose (acetic anhydride is in excess).
-Add, with a Pasteur-pipette, 5 drops of 30% HCIO4 dissolved in acetic acid.
+Add and mix 12 cm3 of pure acetic acid to 12 cm3 of acetic anhydride (provided in an Erlenmeyer flask) and add 3.00 g glucose (acetic anhydride is in excess).
+Add with a Pasteur-pipette 5 drops of 30% HCIO4 dissolved in acetic acid.
 After the addition of the catalyst the solution might warm up considerably.

-Cover the reaction flask and let the mixture rest for 10 minutes and swirl it from time to time.
+Let the mixture rest covered for 10 minutes and swirl it from time to time.
 Pour the reaction mixture into 100 cm3 of water in a beaker.
-Scratch the wall of the beaker with a glass rod to initiate crystallization, and leave it to crystallize for 10 minutes.
-Filter and wash the product twice with 10 cm3 of water using the plastic syringe and the porous polypropylene filter disc.
+Scratch the wall of the beaker with a glass rod to initiate crystallization, and let it crystallize for 10 minutes.
+Filter and wash the product two times with 10 cm3 of water using the syringe and the porous polypropylene filter disc.